etfluent/Bloggo/README.md

 10/28/2018
 - Began building out new post interface
 - Normalized css and updated fonts and a few other things so my eyes stop bleeding
-- uploaded test db to SQL folder in repo
+- Uploaded test db to SQL folder in repo